guess-burger/wavelength/README.md

   * Will a logging framework make the same mistake?
 How can you get around it?
   * Logging frameworks don't handle this!!
 * Long wavelength prompts render a bit strange (GH issue #2)
+* Slider is totally wonky and off the further up the bar you go

 ...